Boys Town (organization): Boys Town admits girls (1979)

-Boys Town knew there would always be children who need the intensive, skills-focused intervention provided through its Family Home Program.
-These children have been removed from their homes and families due to serious problems and challenges and could get the most benefits from successfully completing a service plan in a Boys Town Family Home.

-But Boys Town also understood the value of keeping troubled families together whenever possible and providing care and assistance to the whole family in their home.
-That is why, starting in 2008, Boys Town initiated a major internal culture shift, redirecting its focus to serving more children while they remained with their own families.
-Not only was this a more cost-efficient approach than depending heavily or solely on out-of-home placements, but it also could produce many of the same positive outcomes as residential services because all services were based on the same model of care.

-By 2011, of the nearly 29,000 children Boys Town served across the nation, 75 percent of them safely and effectively received care while living with their own families.
-This was significantly higher than the 30 percent of children who received services through Boys Town in-home programs in 2007.
-In 2013, of the 35,500 children and families directly served by Boys Town, 92 percent received services while children lived in their homes.
-This focus on preventive in-home care would continue into the future.

-2015 abuse case

-In 2015, a former supervisor at a Boys Town group treatment home was convicted of having sex with a minor, aged 17.
-The offender, a 32-year-old woman, was sentenced to five years probation.
-On appeal, the conviction was affirmed by the Supreme Court of Nebraska.

-Facilities
+National Historic Landmark

-The national headquarters of Boys Town is in the village of Boys Town, Nebraska, which was listed on the National Register of Historic Places, and was designated a National Historic Landmark, on February 4, 1985.
+The national headquarters of Boys Town is in the village of Boys Town, Nebraska; the village was listed on the National Register of Historic Places and designated a National Historic Landmark on February 4, 1985.

 Facilities include the Hall of History, dedicated to the history of Boys Town; the restored home of Father Flanagan; the Dowd Memorial Chapel and the Chambers Protestant Chapel; and the Leon Myers Stamp Center.
 The latter provides historical stamp-collecting exhibits and sells donated stamps to provide support for Boys Town programs.

 It has a summer camp on West Lake Okoboji, located near West Okoboji, Iowa.

 Hospitals and clinics

 In 1977, Boys Town founded and continues to operate the Boys Town National Research Hospital, located at 555 N. 30th Street in Omaha.
 Its sister hospital, Boys Town National Research Hospital – West, is operated on the Boys Town campus.
 The NPO also operates several medical clinics in Nebraska, and one in Iowa.